Your internet browsing history may be monitored by others with access to your devices, clear browser history after exiting our website.

 Liszet Chavez

 Liszet Chavez-Johnson recently joined Puertas Abiertas.
-Liszet was born in San Luis Potosí, Mexico, but raised in Grand Rapids, MI.
-She graduated from Ashford University in 2019 and received her master’s degree in Criminal Justice, specializing in law enforcement and correction administration.
-Liszet has three children and recently adopted her dog Wizard from the animal shelter.
-She enjoys watching movies, crime shows and going outdoors with her kids and dog.
-She is currently working with Bethany Christian Services, helping unaccompanied refugee minors.
-Before that, she worked with adults in different rehabilitation areas.
-Liszet has the passion and the heart to help those in need and is excited to be part of this team.
+She was originally from San Luis Potosí, Mexico, and was raised in Grand Rapids, MI.
+She graduated from Ashford University in 2019, earning a master’s degree in Criminal Justice, focusing on law enforcement and corrections administration.
+Liszet is a mother of three and recently adopted her dog, Wizard, from the animal shelter.
+She enjoys watching movies and crime shows and spending time outdoors with her children and dog.
+Currently, she works with Bethany Christian Services, assisting unaccompanied refugee minors.
+Previously, she supported adults in various rehabilitation programs.
+Liszet has a passion and heart for helping those in need and is excited to be part of this team.

 Sarai Gamez